Vogue's general settings

 To add emphasis to the heading font, use the Style drop-down to set the style to Bold.

 Under Layout, you can define the amount of space that displays between images and other content blocks in your store.
-You can select either Small or Large or Nonefrom the Grid spacing drop down menu.
-Probably the best way of seeing the difference is to open a collections page and flip between the two.
+You can select either Small or Large or None from the Grid spacing drop down menu.
+Probably the best way of seeing the difference is to open a collections page and flip between them.

 Shopify works in virtually every country and every currency.
 With Vogue, you can cater to international customers with a currency converter that displays as a dropdown menu in the sidebar of your store.
 This allows customers to dynamically update their prices throughout your shop.

-After enabling the converter by checking Enable currency conversion, you can choose which currencies are supported and how they're displayed.
+After enabling the converter by checking Enable currency conversion (it is enabled by default), you can choose which currencies are supported and how they're displayed.